wescale/k8s-advanced-training/Scheduling/exercise-1/README.md

 What will happen if you get 10 replicas?

-## Pod Topology Constraint
+## BONUS: Pod Topology Constraint

 Finally, we want to mix topology spread and pod anti-affinity constraints.

 Update the deployment with topology constraints

 ```sh
 apiVersion: apps/v1